jackiecherotich/swt-hands-on/swt-wk-3/README.md

 - Follow the [SonarQube installation guide](https://docs.sonarqube.org/latest/setup/install-server/) for your operating system
 - Once installed, open your browser and go to **http://localhost:9000** to access the SonarQube dashboard

 **Default login credentials:**
 - **Username:** `admin`
 - **Password:** `admin`

 #### **Option 2: Set Up SonarCloud**

-- Go to [SonarCloud](https://sonarcloud.io/) and create an account if you don't have one
+- Go to [SonarCloud](https://sonarcloud.io/) and create an account if you don’t have one
-- Link your GitHub repository to SonarCloud (if you don't have one, create a test repository)
+- Link your GitHub repository to SonarCloud (if you don’t have one, create a test repository)
 - Once linked, create a new project in SonarCloud.
-SonarCloud will guide you through setting up the SonarScanner to analyze your code
+SonarCloud will guide you through setting up SonarScanner to analyze your code

 ---